EuropeanaNewspapers/ner-corpora/CONTRIBUTING.md

 Contributions are very welcome!
-There are many ways to get involved, please visit the [wiki](https://github.com/EuropeanaNewspapers/ner-corpora/wiki/Corpus-cleanup) for some ideas.
+There are many ways to get involved, please visit the [wiki](https://github.com/EuropeanaNewspapers/ner-corpora/wiki) for some inspiration.